huaweicloud/huaweicloud-fpga/fp1/software/app/sdaccel_app/README.md

-# Directory Descriptions
+# Directory Description

 [切换到中文版](./README_CN.md)

-This directory stores the source code of the program example on the OpenCL host.
+This directory stores source code of the program example on the OpenCL host.

 ## mmult_hls
 This is an example of OpenCL matrix multiplication, using the C language for kernel development.